TheCrinkledFry/Notes/ProjInfo.md

-Payload will come in as session ID
+Payload will come in as session ID if all good when creating session

+When it comes to making the curl request, is there a way to tract how long the actual request took?

 There is random white noise built to randomly disconnect, so must have a way to reconnect or something.
 This should also be logged.
 Important thing to know is this can happen at any part of the system.
-For example another can be the session not being closed when we thought it did.